starogre/Chess-with-Friends/dev/2-README.md

   - all images without at least one container associated to them
   - all build cache

-Deleting and removing docker containers/images is ok, containers are ephemeral
+Deleting/Removing/Exiting Docker Containers/Images is ok, Containers are ephemeral, the Dockerfile contains the build instructions that the 01-build.sh script is looking for

 Deleting the docker volumes of my_project_files and my_ssh_keys will cause loss of work within your locally cloned Chess repo and loss of SSH key respectively